Zheltuga Republic: Founding

 In 1883, gold was discovered along the Albazikha river (also known as the Emur), a tributary of the Shilka, itself a tributary of the Amur, leading to Chinese and Russian prospectors flocking to the area and creating a settlement on the right bank of the Amur itself across from Ignashino.
-It is suggested that the settlement was named Zheltuga after the Shilka.
-The settlement itself was nicknamed Ignashinskaia Kaliforniia (due to its proximity to Ignashino).
+The settlement was nicknamed Ignashinskaia Kaliforniia (due to its proximity to Ignashino).
+It is suggested that the settlement was named Zheltuga after the Zhelta river, a tributary of Albazikha.

 As early as 1884, Russian and Chinese prospectors went up the Amur from Blagoveshchensk to Ignashino and then illegally crossed the river to the Chinese side.
 In winter, the journey was made by foot.
 Most of the Chinese settlers were coolies hailing from Shandong province in China.
 There were also Manchu settlers, who mainly hailed from Aigun.
 The settlement was also a hotbed for criminals, with escaped convicts from Nerchinsk penal labor colonies and Sakhalin being blamed for violence in the settlement.
 Also notable for settling at Zheltuga were deserters from other private gold mines on the Amur, as well as Old Believers from Transbaikal.
 Women were not allowed (aside from the family members of a few miners, who were allowed to settle in 1885), and so a sex industry developed across the river from Zheltuga.
 The "International California" comprised, according to one source, "Koreans, Orochons, Jews, Germans, French, Poles, Americans, Siberians, and many various adventurers who mostly arrived from America and became the leaders of the masses".
 Visiting French travelers claimed that the Republic was inhabited by Honghuzi, although this claim was not found elsewhere.
 However, it is plausible that the Qing government referred to them as Honghuzi due to the Republic's illegal nature.